clux/kubecon2020/source/slides.md

 ```

 notes:
-- takes same params as deployment
 - same story for every object
-- this is a 200 line file for deployment. there's one for every object?
+- so.. there's a 200 line file for object
-- how could be this possibly be consistent?
+- Q: how could be this possibly be consistent?
+A: in the header

 ---
 #### client-go: header